-- A student is placed on professional probation if he/she does not maintain a minimum grade point average of 2.00 in professional nursing courses (including BIO 2200 and ENG 3010 or 3020). - 2.
+- 1. A student is placed on professional probation if they do not maintain a minimum grade point average of 2.00 in professional nursing courses (including BIO 2200, BIO 2270/71 and ENG 3010 or 3020). - 2.
 The professional nursing course grade must be returned to a minimum of 2.00 to remove probationary status.
 Probationary status must be removed within one calendar year; and students on probation are not eligible to represent the College in any student activity.